Difference Between SRAM and DRAM

 SRAM DRAM

-SRAM has lower access time, which is faster compared to DRAM.
+SRAM has a lower access time, which is faster compared to DRAM.
 DRAM has a higher access time.
 It is slower than SRAM.

 SRAM needs a constant power supply, but it consumes less power.
 DRAM requires more power consumption as the information is stored in the capacitor.